touchpi/touchpi-doc/docs/index.md

 * When everything is installed properly you should see a calculator.
 Test your touch display.<br>
 The app can be stopped with ^C. Stop the X Window Server with `sudo kill <pid>` and the appropriate pid.
+///

-Autorun the X window server in the login shell with:
+Autorun the X Window Server in the login shell with:

 - `echo "ps -C Xorg >/dev/null && (printf \"Already running:\n\"; ps -ef | grep -v grep | grep Xorg) || (sudo -b /usr/lib/xorg/Xorg :0; sleep 3)" >> ~/.profile`